premchander-revature/interviewquestions/Java Automation/testing-automation.md

 6. Check whether the system database created a new userID for _{username}_
 7. Mark the test _passed_ if it did, _failed_ if the signup feature broke anywhere during the test.

-Depending on the number of manual testers (and thoroughness of test cases), it may take anywhere between hours to weeks to be sure that the web app is fully functional.
+Depending on the number of manual testers (and the thoroughness of test cases), it may take anywhere between hours to weeks to be sure that the web app is fully functional.

-Modern developers and product teams don’t have that kind of time to allot for testing, but they can’t set aside exhaustive testing in a hurry to release either.
+Modern developers and product teams don’t have that kind of time to allow for testing, but they can’t set aside exhaustive testing in a hurry to release either.

-This is why we go for automation testing with Selenium.
+Therefore, we go for automation testing with Selenium.

 </blockquote>
 </details>